SeanMatthewNolan/Giuseppe/dev_notes/design_philosophy.md

 2. Retain problem information as long as possible
 3. Have classes "ingest" information during initialization (exclude "input" classes) to avoid objects in "incomplete" state
 4. Wrap functions generated with SymPy's "lambdify" with wrappers for clarity annd documentatin support
+5. The "seed guess" should be solved prior to starting a continuation series